Moonai - stars

 Yes, darling, please refer to the above explanation to understand why.
 Am I simply unwilling to rewrite the answer?
 Yes, I am.

-Why should I learn about what causes period pain?
+Women's reproductive health Q&A: Why should I learn about what causes period pain?

 Moonai - arrow down